kmehrunes/valuestreams/README.md

 ## Pipeline Overview
 Besides direct value streams, the library also supports processing pipeline.
 A pipeline is a pre-defined sequence of valiation and mapping operations to be applied on an input value.
 It also allows you to create a base pipeline and extend it multiple times.

+**Note: for consistency with the pipe-and-filter pattern, map operations are referred to as 'pipe' while validation operations are referred to as 'filter'.**

 ### Creating a Pipeline
 A pipeline must be created with an input and output types specified, and there are three ways one can create a new pipeline.